 Attention to detail.
 Repairing furniture well requires excellent attention to detail.
 From matching an exact shade of stain to ensuring perfect alignment between two pieces, a repair business owner needs to be aware of the nuances involved in every piece of furniture.

 Woodworking skills.
-Some woodworking skills are beneficial in opening a repair business, since some repairs may need new pieces created and assembled.
+Some carpentry and woodworking skills are beneficial in opening a repair business since some repairs may need new pieces created and assembled.

 Upholstery skills.
 Offering furniture upholstery and reupholstery services can expand the offerings and versatility of a repair business, potentially bringing in new clients and resulting in higher-paying projects.

 Creativity.
 Finding the right solution to a furniture repair challenge takes some creativity and resourcefulness.
-A business owner who is innovative and creative is often better able to meet the challenges of repair than an owner with limited creativity is.
+A business owner who is innovative and creative is often better able to meet the repair challenges than an owner with limited creativity is.

 Multitasking capabilities.
 Repairing furniture is often a balancing act, and a business owner may be working on multiple projects at once.
 The ability to multitask helps ensure that all projects make progress and that the business meets all deadlines.

 Customer service skills.
 A repair business owner needs to provide quality customer service.
-Previous experience in a customer service setting will help owners to understand the importance of clear communication, addressing customer concerns, and finding solutions to problems.
+Previous experience in a customer service setting will help owners understand the importance of clear communication, address customer concerns, and find solutions to problems.